radekosmulski/python_musings/README.md

-One developer's journey into the center of the universe to untangle the Python mysteries that lie hidden deep.
+One developer's journey into the center of the universe to untangle the Python mysteries.